-In April 2000, we started our Supplemental Higher Education Loan FinanceTM Program (SHELFTM).
-SHELF is a private loan program that is self insured and is not guaranteed by the federal government or a third party.
+In April 2000, we started our SHELF Program as a private, or alternative, loan program that is self insured.
+SHELF is not guaranteed by the federal government or a third party.
 SHELF Program loans are originated and serviced by us.